azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 # Challenges

 You can solve these tasks in a programming language of your choice.
 For sake of convenience, we are providing hints in `Python`, which you can easily run on the `Compute VM from the Azure Machine Learning Service` or in `Visual Studio Code`.
-SDK Support for `C#` or `.NET Core` is available for most challenges.
+SDK Support for `C#`, `Node.js` or `.NET Core` is available for most challenges.
 Especially Azure Search features an easy-to-use `.NET SDK`.
 You can find code examples in the Azure documentation for the associated services.

 Today we will cover the following topics in several sections: